kavicastelo/job_seeker/README.md

 ## Usage

 The application serves as a platform for job seekers to connect with consultants.
-Users can filter job listings based on country, job category, consultant name, and job role.
-Follow these steps to make an appointment:
+Users can filter job listings based on country, job category, consultantTests name, and job role.
+Follow these steps to make an appointmentTests:

 1. Choose a country (e.g., American Samoa).
 2. Select a job category (e.g., Art & Design Related).
-3. Choose a consultant (e.g., Kavi Castelo).
+3. Choose a consultantTests (e.g., Kavi Castelo).
 4. Select a job role under the chosen category.

 ## Login Credentials